dymensionxyz/rollapp-blueprints/random-number-generator/README.md

 ## Step 4: Enjoy the playground

-Change `const randomnessGeneratorAddress = "0x676E400d0200Ac8f3903A3CDC7cc3feaF21004d0";` to your address and launch it
+Replace `const randomnessGeneratorAddress = "0x676E400d0200Ac8f3903A3CDC7cc3feaF21004d0"` line from `scripts/playground.js` with the address of the deployed contract and enjoy the playground by running the following command:

 ```
 npx hardhat run scripts/playground.js --network localhost